LAYUP: Asynchronous decentralized gradient descent with LAYer-wise UPdates: Methods

 \subsection{Layer-wise updates}

-Parallelizing the forward and backward passes can speed up training, but it violates several key assumptions of Backpropagation leading to sub-optimal convergence observed in different studies \citep{distributed_limit, delay_compensation}.
-This happens because the losses and gradients are often calculated using inconsistent and outdated parameters.
+Asynchronously updating parameters through overwriting violates several key assumptions of backpropagation leading to suboptimal convergence observed in different studies \citep{distributed_limit, delay_compensation}.
+This happens because losses and gradients are often calculated using inconsistent and outdated parameters.

-To alleviate this problem, we update the layers as soon as the corresponding gradients are available from the backward pass. $F_1^{(1)}$ receives partial parameter updates from $B^{(1)}_0$ as soon as they are available.
-Therefore, the parameters used in $F_1^{(1)}$ will differ from those used in $F_0^{(0)}$ because some layers of the model would have been already updated by the thread $B^{(1)}_0$.
-On average, we can expect that the second half of the layers use a new set of parameters.
-It is important to note that the updates happen without any locking mechanism and asynchronous to the backward pass as done by \citet{poseidon}.
+To alleviate this problem, we perform layer-wise updates.
+That is, we update the layers as soon as the corresponding gradients for that layer are available from the backward pass.
+For example, in Figure~\ref{fig:async_partial_updates}, the second forward pass might have received partial parameter updates from the first backward pass as soon as they are available.
+Therefore, the parameters used during the second forward will differ from those used in the first because some layers of the model would already have been updated.
+It is important to note that the updates happen without any locking mechanism and asynchronous to the backward pass.